RTÉ2: 2004–2013

 It has also aired Seasons 5, 6, 7, 8 and 9 of NCIS and also Season 2 of Hawaii Five-0.
 It is currently showing NCIS Season 10 on Saturdays at midnight and Hawaii Five-0 Season 3 on Sunday nights.
 The Walking Dead, Under The Dome and Person of Interest are other US shows added to the channel's schedule.

+It continued to air the critically acclaimed music series Other Voices for an eleventh season.

 2014–2016

 In 2014, RTÉ Two began to focus more on Irish music programming for the first time in its history the annual Choice Music Prize was aired on television, previously only available on radio.
-It continued to air the critically acclaimed music series Other Voices for an eleventh season.
-In August 2014, RTÉ Two televised over 8 hours of Electric Picnic coverage from Stradbally, Co.
-Laois, this was the first time that the channel aired the annual music festival.
-On 2 September 2014, RTÉ began to air new comedy series Mom.
+In August 2014, RTÉ Two televised over 8 hours of Electric Picnic coverage from Stradbally, County Laois, this was the first time that the channel aired the annual music festival.
+On 2 September 2014, RTÉ began to air new comedy series Mom as part of their Autumn schedule.
 Additional shows to begin airing in 2014 include Gotham.
 A new fashion and entertainment series produced in-house by RTÉ called #Trending will be hosted by Darren Kennedy.

-As part of the autumn 2014 schedule RTÉ Two began airing Mom.
-Vikings premiered on the channel in early January 2014 and series 2 aired from October 2014.
+Vikings premiered on the channel in early January 2014, and series 2 aired from October 2014.
 In 2015, RTÉ2 returned to broadcasting non-English speaking content; these included Nordic dramas The Saboteurs and 1864.
-American Odyssey was added to the summer 2015 line-up, since axed by ABC.
-News shows included CSI Cyber.
-Season 3 of The Americans was added to the summer schedule.
+American series American Odyssey and Selfie were also added to the summer 2015 line-up.
+New shows included CSI Cyber.
+Season 3 of The Americans was added to the summer schedule also.
 Other non-English speaking programming were added to the RTÉ2 schedule in late 2015, including the critically acclaimed German drama Deutschland 83.

-2016–
+2016–present

 The summer 2016 schedule was largely made up of sports programming such as GAA, Euro 2016 and Summer Olympics 2016.

 In early 2016, the broadcaster confirmed it would air the mini-series The X-Files, which began airing on 26 January. iZombie was another addition to their schedule, along with Icelandic crime drama Trapped.
 In Spring 2016, the channel debuted First Dates Ireland to positive reception.

 Irish-produced programming

 Reality TV

-During the last decade like many other TV channels RTÉ2 have had several reality based TV shows.
+The 2000s like many other broadcasters RTÉ2 have had several reality based TV shows.

 In 2003, Network 2 set out to find their news TV presenter in a reality show called The Selection Box; the eventual winner was Caroline Morahan.

 RTÉ2 also produced two series of the employment reality show No Experience Required, three prospective candidates are evaluated over the course of a week for a vacant position in a top company, the show follows them through interview stages and tasks set out by their prospective employees.